markfinger/unfort/README.md

   user.
 - **Support older versions of _X_.**
   Aim to support evergreen browsers and the latest version of Node.

+### Performance Wins (Compared to Webpack)

+#### No Bundling

+Probably the biggest performance win that unfort has over webpack is a lack of a bundling phase.
+Unfort skips the need for a bundle by constructing simple shims that allow the entire codebase to be streamed directly out of memory and into the browser.

+#### Parsing and Code Generation

+On the parsing side, unfort's faster when handling files that are transformed with babel as it re-uses the AST for dependency analysis.
+It also avoids the multiple code-generation phases that webpack implicitly requires when using loaders.

+#### Initial Builds

+Unlike webpack's slow initial builds, unfort's reuse of cached data can enable much faster builds.
+After a small period of reading in and validating data, the build will complete.
+As unfort stores data on a per-file basis, initial builds with only a partial set of valid data will still complete in a fraction of the usual time.

+### Performance Losses (Compared to Webpack)

+On larger projects, unfort's initial builds without cached data can be somewhat slower.

+I suspect this would be a combination of:

+- **Parsing with babylon**.
+  Acorn is much faster, but would require us to expand our infrastructure to handle more AST formats.
+By standardising on babel's AST, we get a *lot* of things for free.
+- **IO reads for missing data in the file cache.**
+  Could probably remove these as we'd know ahead of time that there is no data.
+- **babel-generator's overhead for rendering code and source maps.**
+  We're not manipulating the majority of files, so we could probably just remove babel-generator and generate the source maps by hand.

+In general, I suspect there will be a lot of low-hanging fruit in this project as it hasn't been [profiled](https://github.com/markfinger/profiling-node) for some time.

+### Reflections

+Coming into the project I had assumed that reimplementing webpack with a combination of worker processes, re-use of ASTs, and persistent caching would provide significant wins.
+As is usual, some of these assumptions were correct and some proved incorrect.

+#### Worker processes

+I initially started this project with the intent to use worker processes to run jobs in parallel.
+After trying them on a couple of smaller projects I realized that they had a negative impact on performance and removed them from the codebase.

+Nonetheless, I've kept musing over them, and here are some notes in case anyone else wants to implement something with them:

+- There's a large cost associated with transporting data in and out of workers.
+So you'd probably need to build your pipeline so that each file is handled by a specific worker that doesn't require much context or interactions from the master process.
+- There's a large cost to spawning child processes.
+Node's pretty fast to boot, but it's not so fast to read in large amounts of modules.
+You'd only want workers if you had build times greater than 15 seconds where the spawn overhead is justified by the performance improvements of parallel jobs
+- Spawn workers early so that you're job requests aren't blocked while the worker process boots and initializes.
+- Spreading jobs around different processes limits the ability of v8's JIT to optimize code accurately.
+You might want to try limiting the number of workers and/or using particular workers for particular code paths.
+- Debugging workers is a pain.
+If you're going to implement a worker pipeline, make sure that everything goes through an interface which enables you to force execution within the master process.
+This enables you to use a debugger.

+### Reuse of ASTs

+Webpack's loader pipeline works on a low-level primitive: strings of code.
+This becomes a performance issue when each loader needs to individually parse the code, manipulate the AST and generate more code and source maps.
+Once each loader has been applied, webpack then parses the code (again) and starts all of its magic.
+While a lot of projects will only use a single loader (typically `babel-loader`), the re-parsing is still a performance issue.

+To get around this, we simply re-use babel's AST that we only parse files once while preserving the ability to introspect dependency identifiers.
+In cases where we're using babel's transforms, we simply apply babel's parser (babylon) directly to generate an AST.
+Consolidating on babel's pipeline ensures that we only need a single code-path to handle dependency analysis.

+#### Persistent caching

+Persistent caching has proven to work quite well.
+It adds a small overhead to initial builds, but **massively** reduces build times for repeated builds.

+For cache read/writes we use [kv-cache](https://github.com/markfinger/kv-cache) which enables us to store each file's data in separate files.
+This ensures that we can handle rebuilds with only partial data-sets and it removes any overhead associated with reading and discarding stale data.
+A downside is IO overhead that increases with the number of files that are used in the build.

+Our pipeline generates cache keys that are composed of the file's path, modified time.
+For textual files, we also generate a murmur hash of the content so that we can get around OS limitations on file-system accuracy.

+Cache invalidation is generally a pain, but we use [env-hash](https://github.com/markfinger/env-hash) to trivially invalidate cached data whenever key factors in the environment change.
+This enables us to discard any cached data when a new library is installed or changes are made to a build script or environmental files (such as `package.json` or `.babelrc`).

 ## Bootstrap Runtime